avanoene/risk_dash/documentation/gettingstarted.md

 * quantity for Equity will be the number of shares
 * date_ordered should be the date the order was placed

 > Note: Currently the implemented _MarketData subclass is QuandlStockData, which is a wrapper for [this Quandl dataset api](https://www.quandl.com/databases/WIKIP).
 This data is no longer being updated, for current market prices you must create a _MarketData subclass for your particular market data.
-Information to construct the subclass is [below][2].
+Information to construct the subclass is on [Building Custom Classes][2].

 Required Inputs at the _Security level are intentionally limited, for example if we wanted to create a class for Fixed Income securities, we would want more information than this Equity subclass.
 An example Bond class might look like this: